Letters from Harold Edward Elliott to his family January 1916 - June 1916 - Part 9

 to get one so late. – It just arrived

-today - & to know that you & all my loves my dear ones
+today - & to Know that you & all my loves ^my dear ones

-are well & happy I had a letter from
+are well & happy.
+I had a letter from

 Geordie too & one from Baaby with

 wee mite.
-I am glad people like the our
+I am glad people like the ^our

-wee laddie & poor old mr Trowbridge
+wee laddie & poor old Mr Trowbridge

-must have very pleased when he told
+must have been pleased when he told

 him he loved him big.
-He must be very
+He must be Very

 lonely & sad.
-Do you know if his
+Do you Know if his

 Malcolm's business went to our